-In order for a Swiss wealth manager or family office to do business with US clients living in the US or abroad, they are required to register with the SEC.
-The registration enables the Swiss SEC RIA to communicate freely with American clients, travel to the US on business without restrictions and promote their wealth management services on US soil.
+In order for a Swiss wealth manager or family office to provide their services to US clients (US Persons) living in the US or abroad, they are required to register with the Securities and Exchange Commission in the US as an investment advisor (SEC).
+The registration enables the Swiss SEC RIA to communicate freely with American clients, travel to the US on business without restrictions, and promote their wealth management services on US soil.

-Investment advisers generally are regulated by the SEC or state securities authorities.
-The SEC typically regulates investment advisers (RIAs) that have assets under management in excess of USD 100,000,000.
-Investment advisers that do not meet this threshold generally are regulated by the states.
-The SEC registers investment adviser firms but does not separately register individual representatives of investment adviser firms.
-The states register investment adviser firms, and many separately register individual investment adviser representatives.
+Investment advisors generally are regulated by the SEC or state securities authorities.
+The SEC typically regulates investment advisors (RIAs) that have assets under management in excess of USD 100,000,000.
+Investment advisors that do not meet this threshold generally are regulated by the states.
+The SEC registers investment advisor firms but does not separately register individual representatives of investment advisor firms.
+The states register investment advisor firms, and many separately register individual investment advisor representatives.

-Both the SEC and the states may require certain investment advisers to hedge funds, venture capital funds, and other private funds that are not required to be registered (Exempt Reporting Advisers) to instead file reports with them.
+Both the SEC and the states may require certain investment advisors to hedge funds, venture capital funds, and other private funds that are not required to be registered (Exempt Reporting Advisors) to instead file reports with them.
 SEC Registration Form ADV has two parts.

 TAKE A CLOSE LOOK AT FORM ADV PART 1, PART 2, AND PART 3

-Part 1 contains information about the adviser's business and whether the adviser has had problems with regulators or clients.
+Part 1 contains information about the advisor's business and whether the advisor has had problems with regulators or clients.

-Part 2 sets out the minimum requirements for a written disclosure statement, commonly referred to as the “brochure,” which advisers must provide to prospective clients initially and to existing clients annually.
+Part 2 sets out the minimum requirements for a written disclosure statement, commonly referred to as the “brochure,” which advisors must provide to prospective clients initially and to existing clients annually.

-The brochure describes, in a narrative format, the adviser’s business practices, fees, conflicts of interest, and disciplinary information.
-Before you hire an investment adviser, always ask for and carefully read all parts of the Form ADV.
+The brochure describes, in a narrative format, the advisor’s business practices, fees, conflicts of interest, and disciplinary information.
+Before you hire an investment advisor, always ask for and carefully read all parts of the Form ADV.

 Part 3 - Form CRS